 Another Twitter user named DJ Akademiks posted photos of a "responsive" Fetty being stretchered into a waiting ambulance as well as the wreckage the rapper's motorcycle incurred in the crash.

 The accident comes just one day after Fetty Wap released his self-titled debut album, which features the hits "My Way," "679" and "Trap Queen."
 On Thursday, the rapper posted video of himself riding a motorcycle before a concert in Clifton, New Jersey.

-Fetty Wap recently spoke with Rolling Stone about his album.
+Fetty Wap recently spoke with Rolling Stone

 "Even if the album don't go anywhere, that doesn't mean nothing to me," he said.

 "I did what most people said I wouldn't do.
 And I overcame, I guess you could say, a lot of rookie boundaries.
 I just shot past what a lot of people expected.
 Selling the album is what I'm supposed to do in the music industry, not what I wanted to do.